mtoensing/yarpp-block/readme.txt

 == Changelog ==

+= 1.5 =
+* Feature: Added option to open links in new tab.

 = 1.4 =
-* Added YARPP required notice.
+* Feature: Added YARPP required notice.

 = 1.2 =
 * Fixed: fatal error if not enough related posts are found.